Rolland306/web102_prework/README.md

 The following **optional** features are implemented:

 * [X] The background is a linear gradient from top to bottom.
-It starts as orange and transitions to yellow at the bottom of the page.
+It starts as a shade of orange and transitions to yellow at the bottom of the page.
 * [X] The Our Games section contains a search box which allows a user to display games containing the searched phrase, and it's case insensitive.

 ## Video Walkthrough